microsoft/vcpkg/docs/maintainers/vcpkg_copy_tools.md

 ### DESTINATION
 Destination to copy the tools to.
 This will be set to `${CURRENT_PACKAGES_DIR}/tools/${PORT}` if omitted.

+### DYNAMIC_DEPENS
+A list of tool’s dynamic dependency library names.

 ### AUTO_CLEAN
 Auto clean executables in `${CURRENT_PACKAGES_DIR}/bin` and `${CURRENT_PACKAGES_DIR}/debug/bin`.